 - Pour the baking soda and water solution into the pumpkin mixture.
 Stand back!

 Please note that ratios may vary.
 The following ratios are ideal for a medium-sized pumpkin.
-It is best to create the volcano outside.

 This Halloween activity is, well, just gross and your students will totally love it!
 Amaze your students with some slimy science facts!
 Did you know that slime: